REPORTS TO: Department Supervisor, Dean of Academics, Vice President

 POSITION SUMMARY:

 Lake Area Technical College is seeking a dedicated and experienced Agriculture Instructor specializing in Ag Production to join our faculty.
-This full-time position will involve teaching students in the field of agricultural production, including crop and livestock management, farming systems, and sustainable agricultural practices.
+This full-time position will involve teaching students in the field of agricultural production.
+Topics may include ag chemical equipment, farm construction, farm equipment maintenance, and ag safety.
 The successful candidate will have the opportunity to develop and deliver hands-on instruction and online education that prepares students for successful careers in agricultural production.

 RESPONSIBILITIES: